 The internet's history is a lesson in how design choices compound over decades.
 The decision to build an open, permissionless network produced extraordinary innovation and extraordinary vulnerability.
 The decision to fund the commercial web through advertising created services billions rely on and incentive structures that often harm users.
 The decision not to patent the web created the most important open communication infrastructure in history.

 Understanding this history matters for current debates about internet governance, platform regulation, and the principles that should guide the next phase of network development.
 The internet was built by choices.
 Its future will also be determined by choices — about openness, about data ownership, about the relationship between platform power and democratic governance.
+Those choices are being made now, in legislative chambers and corporate boardrooms, and their effects will compound for decades in the same way that the choices of 1974 and 1991 compounded to produce the internet we inhabit today.

 References